 Add the egg to the mix.
 Use a wire whisk to whip up the egg.
 Our Handi-Stir works well for this.

 Now with the knife used to mince the garlic, chop up the prosciutto.

 Start layering everything into a 9×13 pan.
 If you are using our stoneware you do not need to grease the pan.
 First, some of the pasta sauce, then layer three lasagna noodles.

 Next add some of the cheese mixture, prosciutto, and the pasta sauce again.
 Repeat these steps until you have used all 12 lasagna noodles.

 Then add the rest of the pasta sauce.
 Sprinkle the Romano and mozzarella cheese on top.

 Bake in the oven at 375 degrees: covered for 45 minutes and uncovered for an additional 15 minutes.

-After baking, enjoy a delicious and hearty meal for under 400 calories.
-For more recipes like this one, check out our cookbook “400 Calorie Dinners” at the Rada Kitchen Store.
+After baking, enjoy a delicious and hearty meal for under 400 calories!

 What a “Handi” item!

-Our Rada Handi-Stir whisk has many different uses.
+Our Rada Handi-stir whisk has countless uses!
 It is excellent for beating eggs and mixing batters & sauces.
 Its unique shape allows you reach every nook and cranny of the bowl or pan you are mixing in.
 The design also allows you to be worry free about getting any food stuck in the whisk.
-The Handi-Stir may just become the most “handi” utensil in your kitchen.
+The Handi-stir may just become the most “handi” utensil in your kitchen!